 Bias Tape: Some patterns you use will call for bias tape.
 You can buy this at the fabric store (you can also make your own, but I always buy mine).
 It will come in a package (see the first picture) and is typically used to edge things.
 It is cut on the bias which means that it bends easily around corners, making it perfect for finishing an edge on some items.

-Bobbin: The bobbin is the thread that comes up from the bottom and meets the thread from you spool to form the stitch.
+Bobbin: The bobbin is the thread that comes up from the bottom and meets the thread from your spool to form the stitch.
 You will have to wind your bobbin and then insert it in your machine properly (learn how here).
 Wound bobbins look like this:

-Buttonhole: A button hole is a hole sewn to pull a button through.
+Buttonhole: A buttonhole is a hole sewn to pull a button through.
 Many machines will sew one automatically for you.
 If you are doing it yourself it is done by sewing 2 parallel satin stitches the length of your button that are connected at the top and bottom and then sliced open in the middle to create a hole.

 Fat Quarter: A fat quarter is a particular cut of fabric.
 Imagine a yard of fabric laying in front of you.
 Then imagine that you cut it straight down the middle going lengthwise and straight down the middle going horizontally.
 (So basically like cutting a cross or a plus sign into it.)
 You will now have 4 pieces of fabric, each of which is a fat quarter.
+This is different than a quarter yard of fabric which would be cut just lengthwise.

-Foot Pedal: This is the part of you sewing machine that you press with your foot to make the needle sew.
+Foot Pedal: This is the part of your sewing machine that you press with your foot to make the needle sew.
 It goes on the floor where you can comfortably reach it with your foot:

 Fusing: You can buy fusing at your fabric store (also called Heat ‘n’ Bond).
 It will adhere one piece of fabric to another.
 To use it you will iron it onto your fabric then peel off a paper backing and iron it onto whatever you are wanting to adhere it to.

 Gather: When you want to create ruffles you will need to gather your fabric.
-To gather you will do a baste stitch on your fabric and then, holding the threads that are at the end of you baste, gently pull the top thread while keeping the bottom thread steady.
+To gather you will do a basting stitch on your fabric and then, holding the threads that are at the end of you baste, gently pull the top thread while keeping the bottom thread steady.
 This will pull your fabric so that it starts to create a gather.
 Once you have it gathered as much as you want it to be, you sew it in place to make the gather permanent:

-Hem: A pattern will often tell you to hem the bottom of an article of clothing or other item.
+Hem: A pattern will often tell you to hem the bottom of an article of clothing or another item.
 To hem you will first fold the fabric over about 1/2″ and press it in place.
 Then fold it over 1/2″ again (so now no raw edges are visible) and press it again and then stitch it in place.
 This image shows a finished hem on a pajama pant leg:

-Knot: To knot your fabric while sewing you will sew forward about 1 inch, reverse (or back-stitch) back over those stitches and then sew forward again.
+Knot: To knot your fabric while sewing you will sew forward about 1 inch, reverse (or backstitch) back over those stitches and then sew forward again.
 It should look something like this when you are done: (though you will typically keep sewing beyond the knot instead of quitting after it like I did in this picture)

 Lining: Lining is a layer of fabric that goes underneath whatever you are sewing.
 Think of it like this, if you lined a skirt, the skirt would have the outer fabric that is seen by all and then an under fabric that would give the skirt a little more substance and make it less see through.
 Some patterns will call for lining.
 Typically the fabric you use for lining will be a neutral solid color that blends well with your main fabric.

 Notions: Notions are the accessories you will need to sew a project such as a zipper or buttons, thread, possibly bias tape, etc. It could also include the tools like the seam ripper or pins.
+Need help deciding what to get?
+Here’s a rundown of beginning sewing supplies for you.

 Pin Cushion: A pin cushion holds you pins for easy accessibility.
 It’s not always a “cushion.”
 Mine is magnetic: